 Understanding the relationships between defendants, witnesses and the victim

-The prosecution will also use call traffic, or the frequency and timing of calls between different phone numbers to show that these people must have been involved and had knowledge of a conspiracy.
+The prosecution will also use call traffic, or the frequency and timing of calls between different phone numbers, to show that the defendants must have been involved and had knowledge of a conspiracy.
 This can be quite a leap of the imagination.
 The reality is that there can be any number of explanations for phone communication, depending on the relationships and circumstances.
 It is for the prosecution to prove that this is criminal communication, and where there is another explanation, the jury should, in the absence of corroborating evidence, be reminded that the prosecution has to prove its case beyond reasonable doubt.
-Guess work by the prosecution is not the same as evidence,
+Guesswork by the prosecution is not the same as evidence.

-ANPR evidence can give data which proves that a car with a certain registration passed certain points on the motorway and major road network.
+ANPR evidence can give data that provides support that a car with a certain registration passed certain points on the motorway and major road network.
 It does not give any more detail than that, however, and the possibility for ‘misreads' or the car passing an ANPR camera without being detected cannot be ignored.
 ANPR data on its own cannot prove presence in a certain place, but can show that a car was in the vicinity at a certain time.
-This does not mean that a defendant had contact with whoever it is that the prosecution say he or she did, it is merely circumstantial evidence, and will usually need other evidence to support a particular theory.
+This does not mean that a defendant had contact with whoever it is that the prosecution says he or she did, it is merely circumstantial evidence, and will usually need other evidence to support a particular theory.